 What is a Brachioplasty?

-A Brachioplasty from our experienced plastic surgeon, Dr. Craig Layt, is a surgical procedure which aims to reduce or eliminate the excess skin from the arms.
+A Brachioplasty from our experienced Gold Coast plastic surgeon, Dr Craig Layt, is a surgical procedure which aims to reduce or eliminate the excess skin from the arms.
 This skin is often present due to ageing or significant weight loss.

 What can you expect after the operation?

 You will have a waterproof dressing over the wound and the arm will be bandaged.
 You will also be fitted with a compression garment straight after surgery.
-You may have drains in place which will be removed in 24-48 hrs.
-The operation is not a particularly painful one.
-Pain is usually well controlled with tablets and this means it is possible for you to go home soon after the operation or the following day.
+You may have drains in place which will be removed in 24 – 48 hours.
+The operation is not a particularly painful one, and any pain is usually well controlled with tablets which means it is possible for you to go home soon after the operation or the following day.

 What are the potential risks?